TESOL is an acronym for both the study and practice of Teaching English to Speakers of Other Languages.

 LING 332 TESOL Practicum

-This minor subject is not available to students majoring in Linguistics
+Note: This minor subject is not available for students majoring in Linguistics.